Rita Ora Sizzles And Reveals Perky Derriere In Tantalizing Black Outfit

 In the first of the three snaps, Rita posed in an all-black outfit in front of a plane.
 She glanced over her shoulder with a seductive look on her face and a vibrant red hue on her lips.
 Her blond locks were down in gentle waves, and she had a few strands of her bangs hanging in front of her eyes.

-Rita’s perky booty was on full display in the snap, as the ensemble consisted of a black bodysuit portion under some chaps that revealed her booty and a portion of her upper thighs from behind.
+Rita’s perky booty was on full display in the snap, as the ensemble consisted of a black bodysuit portion under some chaps that revealed her backside and a portion of her upper thighs.
 A black bra peeked through the sheer panel on the back of her garment, and a few metal details were visible along her waist and near her legs.
 The ensemble also had lace-up details on her arms for a truly wild look.

 In the second snap in the series, Rita shared a shot of herself rocking the ensemble live on stage.
 Though the look had a high halter-style neckline, there was a sheer panel all the way down the front that revealed a tantalizing peek of her black bra and a hint of cleavage.
 She layered on several necklaces, countless rings, a pair of bold hoop earrings and several bracelets for a true style statement.
 The second snap also showcased a unique buckle detail at the waist, which accentuated her tiny waistline and hourglass physique.
 She held a black and white microphone in one hand and placed her hand against her ear in the shot, encouraging the audience to engage with her.